 1) The fundamental military unit of Vikings was the family –

 The Scandinavian society had always relied on tribes as their nominal units of warfare.
-And the ‘sub-division’ of such a unit mostly pertained to the extended family or the clan.
+As historian Ian Heath noted, the ‘sub-division’ of such a unit mostly pertained to the extended family or the clan.
 In essence, the family was considered as the fundamental combat group, and these interwoven clans were known as aett.
 Suffice it to say, the intrinsic relation between familial ties and combat rather aided in the induction of a warrior culture within the societal fabric of the Vikings.
 Simply put, the aett trained together, raided together and even fought together in battles.
 There are also mentions of mass burial grounds that were specifically reserved for the members of the aett who died in combat.

 2) The artificial tribes and the Jomsvikings –